Disclosure: PCBuildRanked earns from qualifying Amazon purchases.

 Verify M.2 slot versions.
 Open your motherboard’s manual or download the spec sheet.
 M.2 Key M slots can be PCIe 3.0 x4, PCIe 4.0 x4, or SATA — and the SSD you install runs at whichever speed the slot supports.
 The SN7100 won’t damage itself in a 3.0 slot; it just won’t reach 7,250 MB/s.

 Enable XMP/EXPO after adding RAM.
 DDR5 kits default to 4800MHz out of the box regardless of their rating.
-After installing new RAM, enter BIOS, navigate to the memory profile section, and enable XMP (Intel) or EXPO (AMD) to run at the advertised speed.
+After installing new RAM, enter BIOS, navigate to the memory profile section, and enable XMP (Intel) or set the frequency manually to 6000MHz (AMD).
 Skip this and your 6000MHz kit runs 20% slower.

 Test stability with MemTest86 after RAM upgrades.
 DDR5 at 6000MHz pushes the IMC harder than stock.
 Run MemTest86 for one pass before gaming to confirm stability.
 A failed test means the kit may need slightly relaxed timings — bump CL38 before escalating.